-Jennifer Laney enters her fifth season as the head coach of the Lady Moose.
+Jennifer Laney enters her sixth season as the head coach of the Lady Moose.
 UMA has appeared in the Yankee Small College Conference playoffs in each of her first four seasons.
 In the 2013-14 season, Laney coached USCAA All-American Arreonte Lee, USCAA Honorable Mentions Jennifer Lola and Jamie Plummer; as well as Academic All-Americans Kim Carter and Angelica Bulgin.

 Under Laney's leadership, the Lady Moose earned their first bid to the USCAA Women's Basketball National Bid in UMA’s history.
 The Lady Moose finished their competitive schedule (15-12 overall, 10-5 conference) and Yankee Small College Conference Championship Runner Up in Elite Eight post-season play.
 Laney also coached two Lady Moose players to their 1,000 point milestone this past season.
 Jennifer Lola and Arreonte Lee both achieved this lofty goal in only two seasons.

 In the 2011-12 season, Laney wrapped up her second year as the head women’s basketball coach at the University of Maine at Augusta with the first regular season Yankee Small College Conference championship in UMA women’s basketball history.
 The Moose finished the regular season with a record of 20-8 and advanced to the YSCC Final Four before falling to eventual tournament champion Central Maine Community College.
 Also in 2011-12, Laney coached the 2011-12 YSCC Player of the Year in Katie Poirier, and All-Conference team members Ashley Peaslee and Jenn Lola.
 In January 2012 Ashley Peaslee became the first 1,000 point scorer in UMA women’s basketball history while teammate Katie Poirier followed in February with the 1,000th point of her career.